debasmita-econ/debasmita-econ.github.io/_posts/2020-11-24-phd-applications.md

 ### What is David looking for in an applicant?
 Is David taking students this year?

 You have to ask David these questions!
-He also has a [helpful page](https://mimno.infosci.cornell.edu/students.html) on his website. :)
+He also has a [helpful page](https://mimno.infosci.cornell.edu/students.html) on his website in case you can't reach him by email. :)

 ### What's it like living in Ithaca?